Makata1962/shopping-cart-prj/README.md

 These technologies were chosen for their efficiency, ease of use, and community support.
 They contribute significantly to the project's scalability, maintainability, and overall performance.

+### React Slick and Slick Carousel

+- **Carousels and Sliders**: "react-slick" and "slick-carousel" are used for creating responsive and dynamic carousels and sliders.
+These libraries offer a wide range of customizable settings and are known for their smooth animations and touch functionalities.

+These technologies were chosen for their efficiency, ease of use, and community support.
+They contribute significantly to the project's scalability, maintainability, and overall performance.

 ## Author